vinstic-myshell/myshell-doc-en/faq/others.md

 #### What is the difference between Telegram's bot and the web version?

 Telegram's Samantha is our first demo bot and the birthplace of our entire project.
-However, as the requirements for accessibility and membership systems have become increasingly high, Telegram can no longer meet the needs of our users.
-Therefore, we have developed the web version.
+However, as the requirements for accessibility and membership systems become higher, Telegram gradually cannot meet the needs of our users.
+Therefore, we developed the web version.

-As the web version gradually improves, Telegram's bot will be positioned for new users' quick experience and limited to fewer conversations.
+As the web version gradually improves, Telegram's bot will be positioned for new users' quick experience and limited to fewer conversation times.
 The web version will provide a more complete user experience.

-#### Will there be an app version?
+#### Will there be an APP version?

-An app will definitely be released, and we are looking for a balance between user experience and review.
-The boundaries of AIGC's review are still unclear in various countries, and the AI capabilities we see are far beyond what current laws and regulations can control.
-Therefore, the web version is a contingency plan that can provide some services as a backup.
+The APP will definitely be launched, and we are looking for a balance between user experience and review.
+The boundary of AIGC's review is still unclear in various countries, and the AI capabilities we see are far beyond the control of current laws and regulations.
+Therefore, the web version is a contingency plan that can provide some services as a guarantee.

 #### How to get more conversation times?
 How to remove the conversation time limit?
 How to get unlimited conversations?
 How to recharge?
 Is there a fee?